anhaidgroup/sparkly/README.md

 ## Tutorials

-To get started with Sparkly we recommend starting with the ipython notebook included with the repository [examples/example.ipynb](https://github.com/anhaidgroup/sparkly/blob/main/examples/example.ipynb).
+To get started with Sparkly we recommend starting with the IPython notebook included with the repository [examples/example.ipynb](https://github.com/anhaidgroup/sparkly/blob/main/examples/example.ipynb).

 Additional examples of how to use Sparkly are provided under the